 Giant Impact Hypothesis: The Formation of the Moon

 The “Giant Impact Hypothesis” starts with an object the size of Mars heading towards Earth.
 At tremendous speed, this object collides into Earth.

 It wasn’t a direct collision of the two protoplanets but more of a glancing blow.
 Earth’s planetesimal rock are ejected out into space.

 But the force of gravity prevents all the debris from flying too far away in space.
 Eventually, the leftover debris coalesce in orbit to form the moon.

 The composition of the moon and Earth are very similar.
 One big difference is that the moon does not have as much iron.

 Scientists think that from the giant impact collision, the iron core of the moon got absorbed by the Earth.
 Also, less of the heavier elements like iron got thrown out into space.

 As the lighter elements from Earth were flung out into space, the moon absorbed them.
 Eventually, the moon became a dead cinder of rock orbiting the Earth.

-So not only does the moon have less iron than Earth, but it has a lower density.
+So not only does the Earth has more iron than moon, but it has a higher density.
 And measurements can confirm these conditions to be true about the moon.

 When was the formation of the moon?